JWST Observing Program Modification Policy

 Minor modifications to observations consist of small changes in the observational parameters, such as adjustments of a few arcseconds in celestial coordinates, optical element changes or revisions in the distribution of science exposure times.
 Minor modifications might also include changes in instrumental parameters (e.g. sampling sequences) provided that those changes do not alter the scientific content of the original program.
 Any such modification may not result in the duplication of an approved observations.

-Requests for minor modifications may be made in consultation with the program coordinator or contact scientist.
+Requests for minor modifications may be made in consultation with the program coordinator or instrument scientist.
 In general, these requests will be communicated to the JWST Science Policies Group but will not require review by the TTRB.
 Minor modifications may neither increase the total duration of the program nor impact the scheduling of observations; if those criteria are not met, the requested changes will be reviewed as major modifications.
 Minor modifications to observations may not be permitted within 20 days of the scheduled date of observations.

 Major modifications to observations consist of changes that would either substantially alter the scientific content or intent of observations, or have an impact on scheduling within the LRP.
 Examples of major changes include: